Grants Summary

 Technology Grant

-• Purpose – to help libraries meet SKPL standards for automation and technology.
+• Purpose – To help libraries meet Kansas Public Library standards for automation and technology.

-• Schedule – libraries may apply anytime during the year up until November 15th.
-Applications will be reviewed, and awards made within 30 days.
-Funds must be spent or encumbered by the date specified by the NCKLS Business Manager in early December.
+• Schedule – Libraries may apply anytime during the year up until November 15th.
+Funds must be spent or encumbered by December 15 of the current year.

 Programming Grant